-It is important to identify disordered eating or an eating disorder as soon as possible, as early detection is one of the best predictors of full recovery.
-Including the athlete's parent or guardian in a discussion about this is recommended.
+It is important to identify disordered eating, excessive exercise or an eating disorder as soon as possible, as early detection is one of the best predictors of full recovery.
+Including the athlete's parent or guardian in this discussion is recommended.
 The longer an eating disorder persists, the more difficult the recovery.
-Another reason for early intervention is that if not addressed early on, disordered-eating habits can become pervasive on a team.
+Another reason for early intervention is that if not addressed early on, disordered eating habits can become pervasive on a team.